The best dog treats ever for the best dog ever.

 Phosphoric acid is way at the bottom of the ingredient list (meaning there is less of it in there than the items above it) and are these treats so small I would beg to think the amount of phosphoric acid ingested is nearly negligible.

-Note to self – have Maui pose with the bag BEFORE cracking the seal.
-Maui gives a paws way up for these Blue Buffalo training treats – Wild Bits Chicken Recipe!
+Note to self – have Simba pose with the bag BEFORE cracking the seal.
+Simba gives paws way up for these Blue Buffalo training treats – Wild Bits Chicken Recipe!

-Leave Maui a note below and let her know how much your pup loves these treats!
+Leave Simba a note below and let her know how much your pup loves these treats!